jamiejamiebobamie/Tweet-Generator-from-Markov-Models/readme.md

 ## Note

-A Markov model is "a stochastic model used to model randomly changing systems."
+A Markov model is "a stochastic model used to model randomly changing systems" in this case the order of words an author uses.

 -https://en.wikipedia.org/wiki/Markov_model